shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - implement data sending protocol, probably across multiple characteristics.
 - implement UI to send data to the device via a form submission
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.
+- persist info about devices and/or user states. store stuff to "disk".

 # ----------